-Spend a night under the stars in Ruaha National Park
+Sleep under the stars in Ruaha National Park

-However, hidden away in the remote southern area of the park on the Jongomero River, the Jongomero Camp is both fantastically luxurious, and one with its surroundings.
-It is possibly the best camp in the whole of Tanzania, and its guiding is second to none.
-In addition to the breathtaking campsite, it offers unique fly camping trips for the adventurous traveler to spend the night under the stars.
+The largest of Tanzania’s state-administrated national parks, Ruaha is home to the Great Ruaha River rapids, imposing baobab trees, and one of the greatest populations of elephants in any African park.
+It has very few lodges and therefore very few tourists.
+It is also wilder than its close neighbor, Selous, and offers a truly authentic safari experience.
+Night driving is not permitted, nor are walking safaris, generally, due to the large number of elephants here.
+However, hidden away in the remote southern area of the park on the Jongomero River, the Jongomero Camp is both fantastically luxurious, and truly one with its surroundings.
+It is possibly the best camp in the whole of Tanzania, and its guides are second to none.
+In addition to the breathtaking campsite, it offers unique fly-camping trips for the adventurous traveler to spend the night under the stars.

 Have you been here?
 Share a tip or a photo with fellow travelers.